turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation/technical_quality.md

 - Exposed API routes are versioned well
     - [ ] Rails Backend

-- Facades, Services, and/or Serializers use 100% class methods so instantiation is unnecessary
+- Facades, Services, and/or Serializers are used.
     - [ ] Rails Backend

 - Deploy to Heroku